akeneo/php-crowdin-api/README.md

 * push new english translations from Github repository to Crowdin
 * retrieve others languages translations from Crowdin to push them to Github

-FYI,
-* there is an existing Ruby Client here : https://github.com/crowdin/crowdin-api
+FYI, there is an existing Ruby Client here : https://github.com/crowdin/crowdin-api
-* this bundle takes inspiration from https://github.com/KnpLabs/php-github-api

 Features
 --------

-PSR-0 conventions and coding standard
+PSR-2 conventions and coding standard

 Wrap following API methods http://crowdin.net/page/api :
 * Update File, Upload fresh version of your localization file.
-Often used to reach continuous localization.
 * Export Translations, Build fresh package with the latest translations.
-* Download Translations, Download last exported translation package (one target language or all languages as one zip file).
+* Download Translations, Download last exported translation package (one language or all languages as one zip file).
 * Supported Languages, Get supported languages list with Crowdin codes mapped to locale name and standardized codes.
 * Translation Status, Track overall translation and proofreading progress of each target language.
-* Project Info, Shows project details and meta information (last translations date, currently uploaded files, target languages etc..).
+* Project Info, Shows project details and meta information.

 Not implemented
 ---------------